-Figure 1 shows the relationships between three key measures (average vehicle speed, vehicle volume per lane, and bicycle volume) by the time of day.
-Unsurprisingly, bicycle volumes are higher during the daytime.
-For roadways with 40.3 km/hr [25 mph] posted speed limit, the peak of the bicyclist volume happened between 9 am to 11 am, and 6 pm to 7 pm.
-The distribution of the average speeds within these two time intervals are lower compared to other time intervals.
-This pattern is not steadily visible in the morning peak hours for the roadways with 72.5 km/hr [45 mph] posted speed limit.
-For the evening peak (6 pm to 7 pm), lower average speeds of the vehicles are visible.
-It is important to note that vehicle operating speed is also associated with vehicle volumes per lane.
-For roadways with 40.3 km/hr [25 mph] posted speed limit, higher vehicle volumes are visible at evening peak.
-For both the morning peak and evening peak hours, vehicle volumes are visibly higher for roadways with 72.5 km/hr [45 mph] speed limit.
+Figure 1 shows the relationships between three key measures (average vehicle speed, vehicle volume per lane, and bicycle volume) by time of day for different posted speed limits.
+Unsurprisingly, bicycle volumes were higher during the daytime.
+For roadways with 40.3 km/hr (25 mph) posted speed limits, bicyclist volume peaked from 9:00-11:00 a.m., with a smaller peak occurring between 6:00 and 7:00 p.m.
+A decrease and increase in average speeds can be seen mirroring the increase and decrease in bike volume (i.e. speeds begin dropping at 7:00 a.m., which is when bike volume increased, and speeds appear to increase at 7:00 p.m., which is about the same time as a noticeable drop in bicycle volumes took place).
+This pattern is not as apparent in the morning peak hours for the roadways with 72.5 km/hr (45 mph) posted speed limits.
+For the evening peak (6:00-7:00 p.m.), lower average vehicle speeds were visible.
+It is important to note that vehicle operating speed can be associated with vehicle volumes per lane, with lower speeds present during high vehicle volumes.
+For roadways with 40.3 km/hr (25 mph) posted speed limit, higher vehicle volumes were visible at evening peak hours.
+For both the morning peak and evening peak hours, vehicle volumes were visibly higher for roadways with 72.5 km/hr (45 mph) speed limits.